-Action/Event Who's involved Frequency Pupil/parent voice-SEN Support Plan/EHCP reviews Children with an IOP or pupils with an EHCP.
-SENDCo Class teacher/one to one teaching assistant Termly Pupil voice - informal conversations Children accessing interventionsSENCoIntervention group leader Continually throughout the academic year Parents / carers meetings Parents / carers of children listed as SEND Support or pupils with an EHCP.
-SENCo Termly (with informal conversations and/or meetings on-going throughout the academic year) Parent voice - questionnaire Parents / carers of children listed as SEND Support or pupils with an EHCP.
-Yearly Parents/carers Speech and Language therapy review meetings - Parents/carers of children with a speech and language plan Termly invitation Weekly invitation (if child is accessing block of therapy delivered by external service) Parents/carers Early Help assessments - SENDCo - Pastoral team - Parents/carers As and when necessary Parents/carers Early Help reviews SENDCo Pastoral team Parents/carers External agencies (where required) At least termly once an assessment has been made and for as long as is deemed necessary
+Action/Event Who's involved Frequency Pupil/parent voice-SEN Support Plan/EHCP reviews Children with an SEN Support Plan or pupils with an EHCP.
+SENDCo Termly reviews - Class teacher/one to one teaching assistant Pupil voice - informal conversations Children accessing interventionsSENDCoIntervention group leader Continually throughout the academic year Parents/carers meetings Parents/carers of children listed as SEND Support or pupils with an EHCP.
+SENDCo Termly (with informal conversations and/or meetings on-going throughout the academic year) Parent voice - questionnaire Parents/carers of children listed as SEND Support or pupils with an EHCP.
+Yearly Children's' voice questionnaire SEND Children Teachers/TA's assisting with completing the questionnaire.
+Yearly Parents/carers Speech and Language therapy review meetings Parents/carers of children with a speech and language plan Termly invitation Weekly invitation (if child is accessing block of therapy delivered by external service) Parents/carers Early Help assessments SENDCoPastoral teamParents/carers As and when necessary

+Parents/carers Early Help - SENDCo At least termly once an assessment has

+reviews - Pastoral team been made and for as long as is deemed

+- Parents/carers necessary

+- External agencies (where

+required)

-Education, Health and Care - Parents / carers of children with Annually
+Education, Health and Care - Parents/carers of children with Annually

 Plan review an EHCP

 - SENCo

-External agencies (where required)
+- External agencies (where

+required)

 SEND Coffee mornings - SEND Half termly

 - Pastoral

 - Parents

-External agencies
+- External agencies

-In order to maximise the potential for liaising and consulting with children and their parents / carers termly SEN Support Plans will be sent home and shared with parents.
+In order to maximise the potential for liaising and consulting with children and their parents/carers, termly SEN Support Plans will be discussed with parents by the class teacher.